 - If this is a small wedding, you will probably be tying the knot at City Hall.
 To find out all the details of what you can expect for a NYC City Hall wedding, read this article.

-- If you want to host your own private ceremony, I always recommend Rev. Mary-Rose Engle.
-She is so sincere, and can customize your ceremony completely.
+- If you want to host your own private ceremony, I always recommend Daniele VillaRamos at Once Upon a Vow.
+She and her sister are multlingual, and can customize your ceremony completely.

 Again, if this is a small wedding, you will probably be getting hitched at City Hall.
 If not, try these beautifully intimate spaces:

-- The roof of the Grand Hyatt Hotel: Sarah and Chris
+- The roof of the Grand Hyatt Hotel: Sarah & Chris

 - Linden Terrace in Fort Tryon Park: Julie & Emeric

-- The roof of the Empire Hotel: Nicole and Brian
+- The roof of the Empire Hotel: Nicole & Brian

 And for places to stay, try these venues.
 The staff at each of these hotels bent over backwards for the sake of my clients: